aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/working-with-footers/_index.md

 ## Aspose.Words - Working with Footers

-The following sample code shows how to create footer using DocumentBuilder.
+The following sample code demonstrates how to create footer using DocumentBuilder.

 **Java**